Tabouret-Studio/Images-Generiques/README.md

 ##Tips

+To display drawing in full screen mode with hiding interface press enter.
+Press enter again to toggle standard mode.

-To toggle presentation mode find file Core.ccp in App/Core/ then modify "AssemblageInterface" by "Keynote" then recompile
+To toggle presentation mode find file Core.ccp in App/Core/ then replace "AssemblageInterface" by "Keynote" then recompile.

 ##Fixes V1.3